 Thanks to the success in treating the Cocoanut victims, both penicillin and new burn treatment methods were approved for use with the soldiers fighting overseas.

 This is still considered the deadliest nightclub fire in the world.
 And, in stark contrast to the Rhythm Club fire, the Cocoanut fire was a big deal for Boston and the rest of the United States because it killed soldiers, movie stars, musicians, socialites, and sports fans who wanted a drink after the Boston College football game.

 If more attention had been paid to the Rhythm Club fire (instead of mansplaining the evils of excess around town and in the news), perhaps all these deaths could have been prevented.

 As such, the message got through this time around and there were sweeping and aggressive changes made to fire codes and laws throughout the United States.

 For many decades after the fire, the lot which housed the night club sat empty and the streets changed.
 In 2013, the street running over where the fire happened was renamed Cocoanut Grove Lane.

-This area feels off — something kept pulling my hair and it was really difficult to breath while walking around… strangely because it felt unexpectedly hot (if anything I was expecting cold).
+This area feels off — something kept pulling my hair and it was really difficult to breathe while walking around… strangely because it felt unexpectedly hot (if anything I was expecting cold).
 I passed a couple who were looking to purchase a condo in the building.
 The agent disclosed the building’s history.
 “We don’t care about those things.
 That doesn’t bother us because it was a long time ago.”

-I’m excited for this couple: to be purchasing property in the Bay Village community is a big deal.
+I’m excited about this couple: to be purchasing a property in the Bay Village community is a big deal.
 But I’m not sure I could live here, especially in the unit that now sits over what was once the revolving door.
 My brief walk ranks up there with Vicksburg, the Preston Castle, and the mausoleums at the Hollywood Forever cemetery… and I really wanted to leave the area quickly.